Skip to main content

 A sophisticated evaluation of Sermorelin versus lifestyle interventions for the management of insulin sensitivity requires a descent into the molecular architecture of cellular metabolism.
 The comparison moves beyond observable outcomes to the intricate signaling cascades that govern glucose homeostasis.

-At this level, we examine how each intervention interfaces with the pathway, the Growth Hormone/Insulin-Like Growth Factor-1 (GH/IGF-1) axis, and the cellular machinery that links them.
+At this level, we examine how each intervention interfaces with the insulin signaling pathway, the Growth Hormone/Insulin-Like Growth Factor-1 (GH/IGF-1) axis, and the cellular machinery that links them.
 The central question becomes one of mechanism ∞ one approach directly targets the site of insulin resistance, while the other modulates a superior regulatory axis that has complex, pleiotropic effects on whole-body metabolism.

 The Molecular Pathophysiology of Insulin Resistance